kattens/Protein-Interaction-with-LLMs/README.md

 ## Datasets
 Multiple datasets will be used to support training, validation, and benchmarking:

-- **Target–Malaria Dataset (curated)** – Contains aligned pairs of human protein targets and Plasmodium falciparum homologs, enriched with ligand-binding information and Cα structural coordinates.
-- **UniProt** – Source of annotated protein sequences and metadata to provide biological context.
+- **RCSB Sequential Dataset (curated)** –  Source of annotated protein sequences and metadata to provide biological context.
-- **PINDER Dataset** – A comprehensive benchmark dataset specifically designed for protein–protein interaction prediction.
+- **PINDER Dataset** – A benchmark dataset designed specifically for PPI prediction.
 PINDER provides standardized, high-quality interaction pairs with curated labels, making it suitable for evaluating generalization and benchmarking against existing approaches.
 - **Structural Data (PDB, AlphaFold)** – Used to extract 3D coordinates, solvent accessibility (SASA), and structural alignment features.

 ---